Peri-Implantitis:

 Peri-implantitis is an infectious disease that causes inflammation of the soft and hard gum tissues and bone structure around a dental implant.
 Chronic inflammation can cause bone loss, which can lead to a loose implant that could eventually fall out.

-The risk of developing peri-implantitis is much higher with dental implants in comparison to natural teeth.
+The risk of developing peri-implantitis is much higher with dental implants than with natural teeth.
 This is because the attachments of an implant are far more fragile.
 If the gums are loose around the implants, harmful bacteria can grow, ultimately damaging the bone.

 What are the Causes of Peri-Implantitis?